aptly-dev/www.aptly.info/content/doc/overview.md

 Overview
 --------

-<p class="lead">Aptly's goal is to establish repeatiblity and controlled changes in
+<p class="lead">aptly's goal is to establish repeatiblity and controlled changes in
 package environments.</p>

 aptly produces a fixed set of packages in the repository, so that package installation and upgrade becomes deterministic.
-At the same time aptly is able to perform controlled, fine-grained changes to repository content.
-Aptly allows you to transistion your package environment to a new version, or rollback to a previous version.
+At the same time aptly is able to perform controlled, fine-grained changes to repository content. aptly allows you to transistion your package environment to a new version, or rollback to a previous version.

 aptly has several core entities: